 Skip to main content

-Applications are open for the 3rd edition of the Mário Ruivo Award
+Applications open for the 3rd edition of the Mário Ruivo Award

 Mário Ruivo Award 2023

-Applications are open for the 3rd edition of the Mário Ruivo Award, an initiative that aims to reward films that address the Ocean.
-The Call is aimed at young people aged 14 to 21, the theme proposed for this year is "The Ocean and Human Well-being" and applications must be submitted by September 30, 2023.
+Applications are now open for the 3rd edition of the Mário Ruivo Award, an initiative that aims to reward films that focus on the ocean.
+The Call open to young people aged 14 to 21.
+This year's theme is "The Ocean and Human Well-being," and applications must be submitted by September 30, 2023.
 Watch the promotional video.

-The FCT, together with the Portuguese Institute of Sea and Atmosphere (IPMA), the Portuguese Task Group for the Extension of the Continental Shelf (EMEPC), the Cinemateca Portuguesa - Museu do Cinema and the Directorate-General of Education (DGE), are part of the Organizing Committee of the Prize (COP), which is coordinated by the Directorate-General of Sea Policy (DGPM).
+The FCT, together with the Portuguese Institute for Sea and Atmosphere (IPMA), the Mission Structure for the Extension of the Continental Shelf (EMEPC), the Portuguese Film Archive – Cinema Museum, and the Directorate-General for Education (DGE), are part of the Award Organizing Committee (COP), which is coordinated by the Directorate-General for Maritime Policy (DGPM).

-Mário Ruivo (1927-2017) is recognised as one of the fathers of the new ocean regime and its integration in the sustainable development goals.
-Researcher, professor and author of publications on Oceanography, Governance and Cooperation in Ocean Affairs, he graduated in Biology from the University of Lisbon and was awarded the title of Doctor Honoris Causa by the University of the Azores and the University of Algarve.
-He has dedicated himself to promoting cooperation in Ocean Affairs and to raising awareness of the need for responsible Ocean governance among governments and public opinion.
-He was Scientific Advisor of EXPO'98 and Member/Coordinator of the Independent World Commission for the Oceans.
+Mário Ruivo (1927-2017) is recognized as one of the fathers of the new ocean regime and its integration into sustainable development goals.
+A researcher, professor, and author of publications on oceanography, governance, and cooperation on ocean affairs, he graduated in biology from the University of Lisbon and was awarded honorary doctorates by the University of the Azores and the University of Algarve.
+He has dedicated himself to promoting cooperation on maritime affairs and raising awareness of the need for responsible ocean governance among governments and the public.
+He was Scientific Advisor to EXPO '98 and Member/Coordinator of the Independent World Commission on the Oceans.
 He was also the FCT representative on the European Marine Board.

-The Mário Ruivo Award pays tribute to a personality of recognized scientific, diplomatic, and cultural merit.
-It is a joint initiative promoted by the Ministry of the Economy and the Sea, the Ministry of Culture, the Ministry of Science, Technology and Higher Education, the Ministry of Education, and the Ministry of the Environment and Climate Action.
+The Mário Ruivo Award pays tribute to individuals of recognized scientific, diplomatic, and cultural merit.
+It is a joint initiative promoted by the Ministry of Economy and the Sea, the Ministry of Culture, the Ministry of Science, Technology, and Higher Education, the Ministry of Education, and the Ministry of Environment and Climate Action.

-For more information, regulations, and registration, see the award's page.
+For more information, rules, and registration , please visit the award page.